hlxin/tinnet/README.md

 # Theory Infused Neural Network (TinNet)

+TinNet (short for Theory Infused Neural Network) is a conceptual framework that integrates traditional machine learning models with physics-based models.
+Traditional ML models often lack interpretability, while purely physics-based models can sometimes sacrifice accuracy.
+By combining the strengths of both, TinNet aims to achieve high accuracy, enhanced interpretability, and improved performance in both interpolation and extrapolation tasks.

+## Why TinNet?

+1. Bridging the Interpretability Gap

+Traditional machine learning methods, such as deep neural networks, can yield highly accurate predictions but often act as “black boxes,” providing limited insight into the underlying mechanisms.

+2. Improving Accuracy

+While physics-based models offer solid theoretical grounding and interpretability, they can sometimes struggle to match the predictive accuracy of ML models, especially when dealing with complex or high-dimensional data.

+3. Better Extrapolation

+By leveraging physics-based understanding, TinNet helps guide machine learning models beyond their training domain, mitigating large errors when extrapolating to new parameter spaces.

+## Core Concept of TinNet

+TinNet is not a single model but a methodological framework.
+In our research, we integrate CGCNN (Crystal Graph Convolutional Neural Network) with a variety of physics-based models:

+1. Combining CGCNN and the Newns–Anderson Model

+Applied to predict and analyze *OH, *O, and *N adsorption energies on $d$-block metal alloys.
+The Newns–Anderson model provides physical insights into electronic structure and adsorption states.

+2. Combining CGCNN and $d$-band Theory

+Used to predict the $d$-band center, an important descriptor for the electronic structure of transition metals and alloys. $d$-band theory underpins our understanding of metal-adsorbate interactions.

+3. Combining CGCNN and the Tight-Binding Model

+Used to predict higher order moments, allowing for a more comprehensive analysis of electronic structures.
+The tight-binding model offers a simplified yet insightful perspective on electron propagation in solids.

+## Software package

 The TinNet software package is adapted from Crystal Graph Convolutional Neural Networks (CGCNN) codes of Jeffrey C. Grossman and Zachary W. Ulissi.
 - [Crystal Graph Convolutional Neural Networks (CGCNN)](https://link.aps.org/doi/10.1103/PhysRevLett.120.145301).
 - [Tian Xie](https://github.com/txie-93/cgcnn).